Myrto-Iglezou/Question-answering-BERT-model/README.md

         {"title": "Tesla's Biography",
          "paragraphs": [
              {
-                 "context": "Romeo and Juliet is a tragedy written by William Shakespeare early in his career" "about two young Italian star-crossed lovers whose deaths ultimately reconcile their feuding families."
+                 "context": "Romeo and Juliet is a tragedy written by William Shakespeare early" "in his career about two young Italian star-crossed lovers" "whose deaths ultimately reconcile their feuding families."
-                            "It was among Shakespeare's most popular plays during his lifetime and, along with Hamlet," "is one of his most frequently performed plays.",
+                            "It was among Shakespeare's most popular plays during his lifetime and," "along with Hamlet, is one of his most frequently performed plays.",
                  "qas": [
                      {"question": "Who wrote Romeo and Juliet?",
                       "id": "Q1",